Meet a Backslider: Interview #4

 It’s been something I’ve had to let go of over and over - and - it’s gotten easier as I’ve had more practice.

-I will always be an ambitious, hardworking person.
-So for me, it’s been about redirecting my ambition toward other things beyond work.
+I will always be an ambitious, hardworking, love to learn type of person.
+So for me, it’s been about redirecting my ambition toward other things outside of work and earning money.

-Don’t get me wrong, I still have to pay attention because productivity culture is everywhere and we live in a capitalist world.
+I still have to pay attention because productivity culture is everywhere and I/we live in a capitalist world.
 For example, when I’m feeling bored, my instinct is to work on my business.

 As a coach, I’ve also pressure from “Build Your Coaching Business” programs that my algorithm likes to push onto people like me.
 Years ago, I was in one of these programs and I remember telling a friend that my revenue goal that year was $300k.
 The Business Coach running the program wanted me to aim even higher!
 It would have required hiring a couple people, automating nearly everything, and not coaching the way I wanted to coach.
 Plus working so much more.
 That’s not the kind of business I wanted to run then (or now) and I didn’t need that much money, so why was I chasing it?
 So sneaky!